How Can I Be Saved? And How can I find out if I am saved? Is it a feeling or is there a more sure way to know?

 In Faith I Can Have Victory

-Lets look at what King Jehoshaphat was able to do when he chose to get help from God:
+Lets look at what King Jehoshaphat was able to do when he chose to get help from God.
+When ever we ask for any kind of help from God, we are asking for a gift of mercy.

 What is so good about his prayer is that it starts with a recognition of God in heaven!
 This is exactly what Jesus did when He taught His disciples, and now us, the Lords prayer:

-The Lord's prayer begins by signifying that God, our Father in heaven, is Creator; that God has power over all the kingdoms of the world and over Satan and his evil angels.
+The Lord's prayer begins by stating that God, our Father in heaven, is Creator; that God has power over all the kingdoms of the world and over Satan and his evil angels.

 There is power and might in the hand of the Creator and there is none that is able to withstand Him.
 So, when we are in distress and in need, if we start our prayer with a recognition of God's power, we will already have victory on our side.